A Man Called Ove by Fredrik Backman (337 pages, 10 copies + Audiobook)

 A personal statement of passionate conviction, this book tells of Gates’ journey from a partner working behind the scenes to one of the world’s foremost advocates for women, driven by the belief that no one should be excluded, all lives have equal value, and gender equity is the lever that lifts everything.

-Mudbound by Hillary Jordan (8 copies + Audiobook)
+Mudbound by Hillary Jordan (328 pages, 8 copies + Audiobook)